1/3 cup olive oil (extra for roasting pumpkin)

 5 fresh sage leaves, chopped

 Preheat oven to 375 degrees.
-Halve the pumpkin and remove seeds.
-I always ask someone in the produce section to cut it in half for me in the back and then I can cut pumpkin flesh into large chunks at home, approximately 1 ½ inches square pieces.
+Halve the pumpkin and remove the seeds.
+I always ask someone in the produce section to cut it in half for me in the back and then I can cut the pumpkin flesh into large chunks at home, approximately 1 ½ inches square pieces.
 Toss in a large bowl with a little olive oil, salt and pepper.

 In a large wok or paella pan, heat 1/3 cup olive oil.
 Add the onion and garlic and saute until softened, 3 to 4 minutes.
 Add the rice and stir, using a wooden spoon, to coat the rice with the oil.

 Add the white wine all at once and continue cooking, stirring often, until it has been absorbed by the rice.
 Pour in enough stock to cover the rice completely, about 3 cups, and continue to cook, stirring often, until all the liquid is absorbed.
 Stir in the fresh sage leaves.

 Pour in 1 more cup of the remaining stock and stir and cook until it has been absorbed.
 Continue to repeat, cup by cup, until the rice is al dente and most of the liquid has been absorbed.
 Stir in the pumpkin and reduce the heat to very low.
 Stir in the Parmesan to give the risotto a nice, creamy finish.
 Garnish with more fresh sage leaves which are now widely available in the produce department.